Why Successful SMS Live by Aviation Leading Indicators

 Checklists increase safety.
 Period.
 Checklists are a documentable way to:

-- Quantifiably track effectiveness of how each job is completed;
+- Quantifiably track the effectiveness of how each job is completed;

 - Standardize the safety of performing duties;